SotaYoshida/NuclearToolkit.jl/docs/src/contributing.md

 - MPI and sampling stuffs are runnable

 !!! note
-    If you submit a major change to the code, please consider to update the test codes mathing to your modifications.
+    If you submit a major change to the code, please consider to update the test codes matching to your modifications.

 ## Reporting bugs by opening a new issue